gbv/login-server/README.md

 npm run start
 ```

+The server provides a [web interface](#web-interface), a [HTTP API](#http-api) and a [WebSocket](#websocket).

+The web interface allows users to create and manage accounts with connections to multiple identities at identity providers (see [providers](#providers)).
+Providers are used to authenticate users because the login server does not store any passwords (single sign-on).

+The HTTP API and WebSocket allow client applications to interact with the login server, for instance to check whether a user has been logged in and to find out which identities belong to a user.

+The login server can further be used to authenticate users against other services so users can proof their identities.

 ## Test
-Note that tests use the same MongoDB as configured in `.env`, just with the postfix `-test` after the database name!
+Tests use the same MongoDB as configured in `.env`, just with the postfix `-test` after the database name.

 ```bash
 npm test